Grammar: B1 - ✨ Grammar Essentials: 🧩 Parts of Speech & 🏗️ Sentence Structure - Lesson 6: Order of Multiple Adjectives before a noun

 4. a (small / wooden / old) box

-Find an object in your room or think of something you saw today in Siem Reap.
-Describe it using at least two or three adjectives in the correct order.
+Find an object in your room or think of something interesting you saw today in your city.
+Describe it using at least three adjectives in the correct order.

 إرسال تعليق